sassoftware/sas-trustworthy-ai-life-cycle/website/docs/5-test-model.md

 If no, which areas need additional review?

 * [ ]  Retrain models with new data.
 If selected, please return to [step 3](3-prepare-and-assess-data.md).
-* [ ]  Fine tune the models with existing data.
+* [ ]  Fine-tune the models with existing data.
 If selected, return to [step 4](4-train-model.md).
 * [ ]  Set a new champion model.
 If selected, please return to [step 5](5-test-model.md).
-* [ ]  Update the project documentation, if selected, please return to [step 2](2-document-project.md).
+* [ ]  Update the project documentation.
+If selected, please return to [step 2](2-document-project.md).
 * [ ]  End the workflow.
 If selected, please depreciate the project and update [step 2.1.1](2-document-project.md).
 * [ ]  Move forward with the model.
-If selected, please continue to the next step and provide additional details or justification below.
+If selected, please provide additional details or justification below and continue to the next step.

 > <br></br>
 > <br></br>